NixOS/nixpkgs-channels/README.md

   <a href="https://opencollective.com/nixos"><img src="https://opencollective.com/nixos/tiers/supporter/badge.svg?label=Supporter&color=brightgreen" alt="Open Collective supporters" /></a>
 </p>

+# Deprecated!

+__This repository existed for historical reasons to prevent nixpkgs contributors from inadvertently clobbering release branches.
+Now that GitHub offers protected branches, this repository is no longer necessary and you can directly use the main [nixpkgs repo](https://github.com/NixOS/nixpkgs).__

+__If you have any references to this as a git remote, the main nixpkgs repo should have the equivalent branch.
+So for example if you previously had a reference to the branch `nixos-20.03` of this repo, you can redirect that reference to the same named branch (i.e. also `nixos-20.03`) of the main nixpkgs repo.__

+__For more information see either [this thread](https://discourse.nixos.org/t/github-com-nixos-nixpkgs-channels-deprecated/9455), [this issue](https://github.com/NixOS/nixpkgs/issues/71176), or [this issue](https://github.com/NixOS/nixpkgs/issues/99257)__

 [Nixpkgs](https://github.com/nixos/nixpkgs) is a collection of over 40,000 software packages that can be installed with the [Nix](https://nixos.org/nix/) package manager.
 It also implements